Increased earthquake rate prior to mainshocks: Omori-Utsu law.

 \section{Omori-Utsu law.}

 In this part, we examine the validity of the conventional Omori-Utsu law, which states that the earthquake rate after mainshocks decreases as a power law with an exponent of about -1.
 Following the detection of each mainshock, we calculate the event rate decrease in this period.
 We estimate the power law exponent of the decay rate using a linear fit on a log-log plot.
 We also calculate the goodness of fit $R^2$.
 The results of 16 mainshocks for which the slope is relatively significant (i.e., $R^2>0.1$) are presented in Fig. \ref{fig:SI_Fig1_Omori_Real}; only for a few mainshocks is the power law exponent close to -1, and in one case, the slope is positive instead of negative.

 We summarize the results of all mainshocks in \ref{fig:SI_Fig1_Omori_Real_summary} where we show the exponent and $R^2$ for both the Ross {et al.} and Hauksson {et al.} catalogs.
 It is apparent that the slopes are both negative and positive and that there is no clear power law decay of the earthquake rate after mainshocks.
 Moreover, there is no clear correlation between the magnitude of the mainshocks and the rate decaying exponent and between the decay time and the exponent/slope.
 We thus conclude that the Omori-Utsu law is clearly valid in only a small portion of the identified mainshocks.
 We repeat this analysis on synthetic catalogs generated by the ETAS model, and the results are presented in Fig. \ref{fig:SI_Fig1_Omori_Real_summary}.
 It is clear that the results that are based on the synthetic ETAS models catalogs are similar to the results that are based on the real catalog.
 The ETAS model is constructed using known laws, including the Omori-Utsu law.
 As such, one would expect to find in the synthetic ETAS model catalogs, many mainshocks that follow clearly the Omori-Utsu law.
-The difficulty in identifying this law in many mainshocks might be related to independent mainshocks that interfere and break the aftershock sequence of other mainshocks.
+The difficulty in identifying this law in many mainshocks might be related to independent mainshocks that interfere and break the aftershock sequence of other mainshocks.It is possible to achieve greater validity of the Omori-Utsu law by focusing on earthquakes that occur near the epicenters of the mainshocks.
+However, this appears to be an unlikely outcome.
 The above suggests that the Omori-Utsu law underlies the aftershock activity, in both real and synthetic catalogs, despite the fact that it is not visible for most mainshocks.